-Before reseeding grassland with agricultural grass seed, you can prepare by reading this special guide.
-Here, we cover a variety of topics, including soil health, reseeding methods, timings and more.
+Before reseeding grassland with agricultural grass seed, you can prepare by reading this guide.
+This grassland management guide covers a variety of topics, including soil health, reseeding methods, timings and more.

 Reseeding: 10-point plan